barbazul/1kfa/mod_guide_gm.md

 > see the result.
 Try to orient your cards consistently so that we don't get
 > confused about what your result is.
 >
-> Let's try it: everybody put your Deckahedron on the table and flip yellow.
+> Let's try it: everybody put your Deckahedron on the table and flip Blades.

-Step the players through "flipping yellow" using the instructions in the [Player's Guide](mod_guide_player.md)
+Step the players through "flipping Blades" using the instructions in the [Player's Guide](mod_guide_player.md)

 Make sure each player understands how to execute a flip before you proceed.